XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Account Types

-Standard accountClassic cash trading for stocks, ETFs, mutual funds, bonds, and options.
+Standard accountClassic cash or margin accounts for stocks, ETFs, mutual funds, bonds, and GICs

 Demo account